Places to visit in Dnipro, an off-the-beaten-path tourist city East of Ukraine’s Dnipro River

 We did find a couple of interesting exhibits, however.
 Next to the Diorama is the open-air Donbas War Museum, where destroyed vehicles and whatnot have been turned into poignant pieces of art.
 We also found a display of thought-provoking photos taken in the conflict zone.
 Known as the Memorial to the Fallen Paratroopers, the large photos were located inside the Public Garden of Heroes, which is fairly central and easy to find.

-Also in Shevchenko Park (where the Diorama, the History Museum and Donbas War Museum are located) is the golden-domed Preobrazhensky (Transfiguration) Cathedral.
+Also in Shevchenko Park (where the Diorama, the History Museum and Donbas War Museum are located) is the golden-domed Preobrazhensky Cathedral (Cathedral of the Transfiguration of the Saviour).
 Apart from this one, we didn’t really come across any other churches of note in the city, which is unusual in Ukraine.

 I better mention street art or I’ll get it in the neck from Kirsty!
 Apart from the stuff we found down by the Poplavok Restaurant and the Nepalese-style All-Seeing Eyes, which are all over the place, we also spotted quite a bit of street art in other parts of the city.
 Kirsty documents all the street art we see and will no doubt write a post about it one day soon but, if this style of art is your bag, then Dnipro is a city worth considering.